CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Resources

-See Section 4.1 to 4.3 of [Getting Serious with JavaScript](http://webglinsights.github.io/downloads/WebGL-Insights-Chapter-4.pdf) by Cesium contributors Matthew Amato and Kevin Ring in _WebGL Insights_ for a deeper coverage of modules and performance.
+See Section 4.1 to 4.3 of [Getting Serious with JavaScript](http://webglinsights.github.io/downloads/WebGL-Insights-Chapter-4.pdf) by Cesium contributors Matthew Amato and Kevin Ring in _WebGL Insights_ for deeper coverage of modules and performance.

 Watch [From Console to Chrome](https://www.youtube.com/watch?v=XAqIpGU8ZZk) by Lilli Thompson for even deeper performance coverage.